Kripash/CPE401/Lab 4/ReadMe.txt

 NOTE: dropbox token that I have for my new set up account = 0-oGatugSJAAAAAAAAAACRyxcHGxKpBUlGGDQYTvFmYkb7ILcgk_56PjKUN49Dh1 Use that token if you would like to use the default account I have set up and do not want to set up one.
+Navigate to the files section of the Dropbox account to look at the files being updated.

 dropbox credentials:
 username/email = 2wertobanzaiboy@gmail.com